 The squares look different with each season, so it’s hard to pick a favorite.

-I tend to favor the quieter options located in the more residential areas of the city versus the ones closer to the river.
+I tend to favor the quieter options located in the more residential areas of the city versus the ones closer to the river, but they all have something interesting to offer.

 Dusk falls in Chippewa Square after a fresh rainfall and the street lamps cast a warm glow over blossoming pink and green hydrangeas